i40-Tools/SemCPS/README.md

 Makes sure to download plugin according to your ide version.

 ## IDE support Running Project in Eclipse
-The quick and easy way to start compiling, running and coding **Rules4AMLIntegrator** we provide a java project in Eclipse and we a Prolog Connector.
+The quick and easy way to start compiling, running and coding **Alligator** is we provide a java project in Eclipse .

 Thus, you need to install tools:
 * Eclipse IDE: https://www.eclipse.org/downloads/

 In windows you need to add the following entries system PATH